Alternhuman/marcopolo-manager/doc/source/installation.rst

 Installation
 ============

-The installation of the package is quite simple and can be accomplished with very little or any manual configuration.
+The installation of the package is quite simple and can be accomplished with very little or no manual configuration.

 pip
 ---

-Issuing the following command will install all the required files:
+Issuing the following command will install all required files:

 ::